RedeemApp/cc-billpay-upi-id/README.md

 # UPI ID Generator for Credit Card Bills

+## Access the Live Tool
+It is hosted on GitHub Pages [here](https://redeemapp.github.io/cc-billpay-upi-id/).

 ## Overview
 Did you know you can pay credit card bills via UPI id?